KhalidAliFarah/Face-Recognition-For-Security-System-/README.md

 - [Jurham Rahman  B031920506]
 - [Abohatem Aiman  B031920508 ]

-##  PROJECT OBJECTIVES
-Despite of there are many similar products are available in the market, however there are still a lot of improvement can be done.
-The objectives of this project are:

-1.To design and develop an anti-theft security system which is portable, high efficiency, low cost and easy to operate.
-2.To detect the present of person when he or she reach in front the door and the face recognizer will recognize owner face.
-3.To notify owner and start surveillance system in real time when stranger detected.
-4.To record the door access about time, user and locker status.
-5.To have door access time restrictions.

 ##  B. ABSTRACT

 Today’s institutions are facing major security issues; consequently, they need several specially trained personnel to attain the desired security.
 These personnel, as human beings, make mistakes that might affect the level of security.